duke-aihealth-ds-fellowship/pytorch-template/README.md

 ### Implements:
 - Configuration with Pydantic
-- A custom PyTorch dataset for sequence data
 - Dataloaders for train, validation, and test splits
 - A barebones training loop
+- Model checkpointing
 - Hyperparameter tuning with Optuna
 - Model evaluation with TorchMetrics

+### Toy dataset examples
+- A custom PyTorch dataset for sequence data e.g. word embeddings
+- More to come...